 To apply for a return visa, you must make an appointment with a Netherlands Immigration and Naturalisation Service (IND) service desk.

 You must apply yourself at the IND service desk.
 Children under 18 years of age must apply for their return visas along with a parent or legal representative.
+Children under 18 years of age must be present at the IND service desk.

 Documents you need